lukexodus/md-materials/Learn/Assembly/Assembly Notebook.md

 **1 attosecond** is when light travels 0.3 nanometers - approximately the diameter of a few atoms, or the scale where electrons orbit atomic nuclei.

+### Length Scales

+**Imagine 1 meter as a long journey:**

+**1 millimeter (mm)** is about the thickness of a credit card or a small grain of sand.

+**1 micrometer (µm)** is roughly the size of a bacterium, or about 1/100th the width of a human hair.

+**1 nanometer (nm)** is approximately the width of a DNA double helix (about 2 nm), or 10 hydrogen atoms lined up side by side.

+**1 picometer (pm)** is close to the diameter of a single hydrogen atom (about 100-120 pm), or the typical length of a chemical bond.

+**1 femtometer (fm)** is the scale of atomic nuclei - a proton has a diameter of about 1.7 fm.
+This scale is also called a "fermi."

+**1 attometer (am)** is smaller than a proton by a factor of about 1,000 - approaching the theoretical scale of quarks and fundamental particles, though at these scales our classical notions of "size" become less meaningful.

+**Note:** [Inference] The exact sizes given for subatomic particles like quarks are somewhat uncertain, as quantum mechanics makes precise "size" measurements challenging at these scales.

 ---

 # CPU